tkeuneman/divine/README.md

 # goddess

-God/dess is an art work that uses the framework of early religions and the methodology and tools of contemporary technology to create a religious space that is free of bigotry, patriarchy and colonialism.
+God/dess is an art work that uses the framework of early religions and the methodology and tools of contemporary technology to create a religious space within a gallery that is free of bigotry, patriarchy and colonialism.

 Through the process of deconstruction, the works build around the ideas of a religion; basic rites that mark a human life, rituals to bind us together and a localised god/dess that gives guidance when asked.